 Insurance policies may also provide cancellation cover if you miss the cruise or a pre-paid shore tour; protect your personal possessions and provide other forms of protection.

 Make sure to check the Product Disclosure Statement (PDS) of any insurance policy you are considering to ensure it provides the type of cover you need for your cruise, including any pre-existing conditions, and if there are any exclusions that may apply.
 If you plan on participating in activities such as scuba diving or parasailing, ensure your policy covers these activities.

 For more information about travel insurance, visit smartraveller.gov.au or www.safetravel.govt.nz/

-For Australian guests, please obtain a quote here with Cover-More Travel Insurance or phone 1300 159 454 (AU) for information on travel insurance.
+For Australian guests, please obtain a quote here with Cover-More Travel Insurance or phone 13 24 94 (AU).

 Disclosure: P&O Cruises Australia has a referral arrangement with Cover-More and may receive a fee or commission if you choose to purchase an insurance product from Cover-More.